The Major Arcana

 XIV Temperance:

 Ancient/Modern Examples: Gold miners, artists, musicians, alchemists, mythologists and symbolists.
-Movies: Chocolat, Like Water for Chocolate, Lost in Translation, Rivers and Tides.
+Movies: Chocolat, Like Water for Chocolate, Lost in Translation, Rivers and Tides, and Paterson.
 Temperance is about harmony or the alchemy of adding diverse elements together to create something new.
 It is the communication between the unconscious and conscious, and how one thing wrong with the machine can screw up the whole system; the fluidity of a harmonious system or relationship.

 XV Devil:

-Ancient/Modern Examples: Goat, Pan, Satyr, Bacchus, Dionysus, Hades, Eye of Siva, Yoni, Tantra, and yes, the Christian concept of Lucifer as well.
-Movies: Leaving Las Vegas, 12 Monkeys, Dracula, U-Turn, Fear and Loathing in Las Vegas, Moulin Rouge, Being John Malkovich, and Imaginarium of Doctor Parnassus.
+Ancient/Modern Examples: Goat, Pan, Satyr, Bacchus, Dionysus, Hades, Eye of Siva, Yoni, Tantra, and the Christian concept of Lucifer as well.
+Movies: Leaving Las Vegas, 12 Monkeys, Dracula, U-Turn, Fear and Loathing in Las Vegas, Moulin Rouge, Being John Malkovich, Cape Fear, and the Imaginarium of Doctor Parnassus.
 The Devil has to do with inner power struggles, manipulation, irony, a wicked sense humor, mischievousness, stirring unrest and sensuality, passion, lust, total obsessions and going to extremes or feeling out of control.

 XVI The Tower: